Home Health Billing Services

 Request Review arrow_forwardHow does PDGM affect home health reimbursement?

 PDGM determines payment for each 30-day episode based on clinical grouping, functional impairment, comorbidities, admission source, and episode timing rather than therapy visit volume.
-We ensure each episode is classified into the correct case-mix group to maximize the per-episode payment rate.
+We ensure each episode is classified into the correct case-mix group to raise the per-episode payment rate.

 What is a LUPA and how do you prevent them?